Wisconsin NRHS is a chapter of the National Railway Historical Society.

 Wisconsin Chapter meetings are held on the first Friday of every month (except July & August), at 7:30 p.m., in the lower level meeting room of the North Shore Congregational Church, 7330 North Santa Monica Boulevard in Fox Point, Wisconsin.
 Click here for a Bing map and directions.

-During the coronavirus pandemic, we held our meetings remotely, online.
-We continue to stream our meetings via Zoom for the benefit of anyone who cannot attend in-person.
-To be advised of Zoom connection information, and to receive occasional chapter updates, sign up for our email announcements:
+We stream our meetings via Zoom for the benefit of anyone who cannot attend in-person.
+To be advised of Zoom connection information, and to receive occasional chapter updates, become a member today.

 Upcoming meetings: